Mavulis Island

 Mavulis Island is the northernmost of the Batanes Islands and the northernmost island in the Philippines.
-It is part of the province of Batanes.
-The island is uninhabited but it is guarded by the military.
-It is also frequently visited by local fishermen (mostly from Itbayat and Basco) for fishing adventures.

-The island has a newly constructed military and fishermen shelter, a water desalination plant, a helipad, lighthouse, and a flagpole on the top of the hill in the island.

-The island also hosts the northernmost flagpole in the country.
+It is part of the archipelagic province of Batanes.
+The island is uninhabited, but it is garrisoned by the Armed Forces of the Philippines which constructed a shelter for local fishermen, a water desalination plant, a helipad, lighthouse, and a flagpole on the top of the hill on the island considered as the northernmost flagpole in the country.

+Mavulis Island is much closer to the Taiwanese mainland than the Philippine mainland of Luzon itself.
+The southernmost point of Taiwan Cape Eluanbi is about 142 km away, while the northernmost tip of Luzon mainland (Maira-ira Point, Pagudpud in Ilocos Norte) is about 200 km away.
+The nearest Taiwanese territory is the Orchid Island group, with the uninhabited Lesser Orchid island just barely 98 km away.

 Alternative names

 Older Batan natives also called the island Dimavulis or Dihami, meaning "north" in Ivatan.
-By some members of the Spanish colonial government it was called Diami, and it is known as Yami or Y'Ami on most American Colonial Era maps of the Philippines.
-The latter should not be confused with the aboriginal Yami of Taiwan that live on islands farther north beyond Philippine territorial limits, but are geographically, culturally and linguistically related to the Ivatan people.
+By some members of the Spanish colonial government it was called Diami, and it is known as Yami or Y'Ami on most American colonial-era maps of the Philippines.
+The latter should not be confused with the aboriginal Yami of Taiwan who live on islands farther north beyond Philippine territorial limits, but are geographically, culturally and linguistically related to the Ivatan people.
 The island is also called Amianan, meaning "north" in Ilocano.